Ecclesiastes Chapter Six

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-I have seen another evil under the sun, and it weighs heavily on men: God gives a man wealth, possessions and honor, so that he lacks nothing his heart desires, but God does not enable him to enjoy them, and a stranger enjoys them instead.
-This is meaningless, a grievous evil.
+I have seen another evil under the sun, and it weighs heavily on people: the case in which God gives someone riches, wealth and honor, so that he lacks nothing that he wants; but God does not give him the power to enjoy them, and some stranger gets to enjoy them - this is meaningless, evil, sick.

 In chapter five, we saw Solomon's conclusion on the hoarding of wealth instead of sharing with those in need.
 He continues with the theme of possessions as he speaks of the man that has it all but does not have the ability to enjoy it.
 This speaks of contentment which is basically celebrating what God has given us.
 We often see cases of people who spend all of their time acquiring possessions or chasing recognition for their activities and yet die at an early age.
 God has numbered the days of each of us and we can use them as we want but we do not know how many we have.
 It is meaningless to store up things for a day in the future that you might not even have.